Haiti–Spain relations: Historical relations

 On 17 December 1492, Christopher Columbus arrived at La Española, part of what would later be called Greater Antilles, and the island became part of the Spanish Empire.
-Before the arrival of the Spaniards, it was inhabited by ethnic groups Arawaks, Caribs and Taínos.
+Before the arrival of the Spaniards, it was inhabited by Arawakan-speaking groups, such as the Kalinago and Taínos.

 At the beginning of the 17th century, due to the boom that had acquired the informal trade of the Creole settlers of the island and that went against the monopoly that the metropolis intended, the Spanish governor Antonio de Osorio ordered between 1605 and 1606 the depopulation of the central and western part of the island in order to stop this practice.
 Over time, the bucaneros, men who lived on cattle hunting and maroon pigs, the fur trade and tobacco cultivation, settled down in the unpopulated areas of the western part, as well as the filibusters, both of French origin.
 They first occupied the Turtle Island and later these settlements determined that the western part of the island was claimed by France.
 In 1697, Spain ceded that part of the island to France by the Treaty of Ryswick, constituting the French Saint Domingue.